Skip to content

 2. Use inline connections on its blocks to locate related notes you already wrote.

-If you often restart research, inline connections can reveal "you already did this" at the moment you start writing.
-Hover the icon and look for:
+If you often restart research, inline connections can reveal "I already worked on this" at the moment you start writing.

 Outcome: less rework, more reuse.